bishtanuj/dataStructure/Heap Data Structure/README.md

     - Heaps are used in graph algorithms like **Dijkstra's algorithm** and **Prim's algorithm** for finding shortest paths and minimum spanning trees.

 ### Visualization of a Heap
+- Imagine a binary tree where successive nodes are filled from left to right.
+- The parent - node key compares to that of its offspring, creating a proper arrangement.